MODM Clinical Database Management

 Medical writing

-- CM, TD, TP, and implementation of lessons through a tutored project on ACCESS
+- Lectures, tutorials, practicals, and implementation of lessons learned through a supervised project on ACCESS

-- 5 sessions of 3 hours of practical work on SAS software per student
+- 5 three-hour practical sessions on SAS software per student

-- Written test - SAS practical test and continuous assessment
+- Written exam – SAS practical exam and continuous assessment

 Speakers